 Remove from heat and pour the hot pickling liquid over the samphire in the jar.

-Pop on the lid and leave to mature in a cool dark place for 1 month.
+Pop on the lid and leave to mature in a cool dark place for 1 month for the flavours to mature.

 I adored my week in Wales and I shall share a few more photos with you later this week.
 In the meantime I have my pickled samphire to bring back memories.